Procedural due process

-Not all the above rights are guaranteed in every instance when the government seeks to deprive a person life, liberty, or property.
+Not all the above rights are guaranteed in every instance when the government seeks to deprive a person of life, liberty, or property.
 At minimum, a person is due only notice, an opportunity to be heard, and a decision by a neutral decisionmaker.
 Courts use various tests to determine whether a person should also be guaranteed any of the other above procedural rights.